sledsworth/vscode-react-redux-es6-snippets/README.md

 # React and Redux ES6 Snippets

 This extension for Visual Studio Code adds snippets for React and Redux using ES6 for JavaScript.
+Works for both `.js` and `.jsx` file types.

 ## Usage
 Type part of a snippet, press `enter`, and the snippet unfolds.